Efficient Information Retrieval for Sensing via Continuous Measurement: Efficient retrieval of the quantum Fisher Information

 \subsection{The Retrieved Fisher Information}

-Finally, let us analyze the achievable Fisher information of our decoder-assisted measurement scheme.
-The scheme essentially implements continuous monitoring of cascaded quantum optical setups, with the decoder evolving nontrivially according to Eq.~\eqref{eq:H_J_general_solution} with a dynamics that is dependent on the sensor system.
-The dynamics of the system and the decoder, subjected to photon counting, can be described as a (unnormalized) stochastic cascaded ME~\cite{PhysRevLett.70.2269,PhysRevLett.70.2273}
+Let us now analyze the achievable Fisher information of our decoder-assisted measurement scheme.
+The scheme implements continuous monitoring of cascaded quantum optical setups, with the decoder evolving nontrivially according to Eq.~\eqref{eq:H_J_general_solution}.
+The dynamics of the sensor and the decoder, subjected to photon counting of the decoder output field, can be described as a (unnormalized) stochastic cascaded ME~\cite{PhysRevLett.70.2269,PhysRevLett.70.2273}

-In Eq.~\eqref{eq:SME}, $J(t)=J_{\rm S}(t)+J_{\rm D}(t)$ and $H_{\text{casc}}(t)=\frac{i}{2}[J_{\rm D}(t) J_{\rm S}^{\dagger }(t)-J_{\rm S}(t) J_{\rm D}^{\dagger }(t)]$.
-The stochastic Poisson increment $dN(t)$ can take two values: $dN(t)=1$ with probability $p_1={\rm tr}(\tilde{\varrho}_c J^\dag J)dt/{\rm tr}(\tilde{\varrho}_c)$ and $dN(t)=0$ with probability $p_0=1-p_1$.
+In Eq.~\eqref{eq:SME}, $J(t)=J_{\rm S}(\theta,t)+J_{\rm D}(\theta_0,t)$ and $H_{\text{casc}}(t)=\frac{i}{2}[J_{\rm D}(\theta_0,t) J_{\rm S}^{\dagger }(\theta,t)-J_{\rm S}(\theta,t) J_{\rm D}^{\dagger }(\theta_0,t)]$.
+The stochastic Poisson increment $d{\cal N}(t)$ can take two values: $d{\cal N}(t)=1$ with probability $p_1={\rm tr}(\tilde{\varrho}_c J^\dag J)dt/{\rm tr}(\tilde{\varrho}_c)$ and $d{\cal N}(t)=0$ with probability $p_0=1-p_1$.

-Corresponding to the conditional evolution Eq.~\eqref{eq:SME}, the photon counting signal up to time \(T=Ndt\) for a specific trajectory is \(D(T,0)=\{dN(T),\text{...},dN(dt),dN(0)\}\).
+Corresponding to the conditional evolution Eq.~\eqref{eq:SME}, the photon counting signal up to time \(T=Ndt\) for a specific trajectory is \(D(0,T)=\{d{\cal N}(0),d{\cal N}(dt),\text{...},d{\cal N}(T)\}\).
 The probability of this trajectory is

-which determines the FI retrieved by our decoder-assisted measurement scheme via Eq.~\eqref{eq:FI}.
-We can calculate the FI quantum trajectory sampling.
-For each trajectory, we extract $P[D(t,0)]$ via numerical propagation of Eq.~\eqref{eq:SME} and $\partial_\theta P[D(t,0)]$ via calculating $P[D(t,0)]$ at a slightly different $\theta$ [but with the same $D(t,0)$] and subsequent numerical differentiation.
+By sampling enough number of quantum trajectories, we can extract the FI retrieved by our scheme via Eq.~\eqref{eq:FI}.

-Equation~\eqref{eq:SME} can be extended straightforwardly to include multiple decoherence terms reflecting the imperfections in an experimental implementation.
-This allows us to evaluate the performance of our information retrieval scheme and illustrate its robustness in realistic experiments, which we detail in Sec.~\ref{sec:imperfect}.
+Equation~\eqref{eq:SME} can be extended straightforwardly to account for decoherence and imperfections in realistic experimental implementation, thus allowing us to examine the noise resilience of our information retrieval scheme, as we detail in Sec.~\ref{sec:imperfect}.